jmhodges/bazel_bugs/README.md

 Then run `bazel build //foo/...`

-Then open this directory as a workspace and open foo/foo.go in that workspace.
+Then open this directory as a workspace.
+Then open foo/foo.go in that workspace.

 Wait for about 10 seconds or so.